450-2093/02 – Industrial Robotics I (PR I)

 7. PRaM actuators - external/internal actuators, actuator transformation block, electrical actuators, hydraulic actuators, pneumatic actuators, combined actuators, determination of actuator parameters.

-8. PRaM output heads, gripper/technology, mechanical, vacuum, magnetic, special.
+8. PRaM output heads, gripper/technological, mechanical, vacuum, magnetic, special.

-9. Application of PRaM in production, structure of workplaces with PRaM, PRaM parameters, economic efficiency of PRaM deployment, perspectives and social aspects of PRaM deployment.
+9. Application of PRaM in manufacturing, structure of workplaces with PRaM, PRaM parameters, economic efficiency of PRaM deployment, perspectives and societal aspects of PRaM deployment.

 10. Industrial robotics in the concept of Industry 4.0 initiative.

-11. Linking industrial and mobile robotics with control systems.
+11. Interfacing industrial and mobile robotics with control systems.

-12. Summary of key information on industrial and mobile robotics.
+13. Summary of key information in the field of industrial and mobile robotics.

 1. Safety training, organization of exercises.

-2. Industrial line demonstration, functions of industrial and mobile robots.
+2. Demonstration of industrial line, functions of industrial and mobile robots.

 4. Kuka industrial robots, working with SmartPad, manual control (jogging).

-6. Creating a demonstration application with a Kuka industrial robot.
+6. Creating a demonstration application with Kuka industrial robot.

-8. Controlling the mobile robot MiR in manual mode.
+8. Controlling MiR mobile robot in manual mode.

-9. Fundamentals of programming mobile robots, creating a demonstration robot mission.
+9. Basics of programming mobile robots, creating a demonstration robot mission.

 Conditions for subject completion